mannyjl16/LLMWebAgent/README.md

 The task must utilize the controls available.
 Those are click, input, navigate to url, scroll down, enter and loop<br>
 The planner will break down the tasks into instructions which the command executor can interpret.<br><br>
 Example:<br>
-Goto facebook.
+Goto google.
 Search for Burgers.
 Scroll down and click the first link related to Burgers.<br>
 <br>
 You can watch your task be executed step by step by watching the browser.<br>
 When the task is finished you can start another task<br>